 And the rosemary simple syrup beautifully balances the tart lemon and bite of the vodka.
 It gives the drink a refreshing sweet and herbal note and really brings it home to remind you that it’s the holidays.

-If you’re having a crowd for a tree trimming party or holiday party this season, you’re going to want to make a batch of these mistletoe kiss drinks.
+If you’re having a crowd for a tree trimming party or holiday party this season, you’re going to want to make a large batch of these mistletoe kiss drinks.
 And it’s SO simple to do!

 - First, you’re going to make a batch of the rosemary simple syrup.
 It’s easy!
 Boil equal parts of sugar and water for 5 minutes then toss in a sprig of rosemary to steep and release its flavor into the syrup.
 Cool completely.
 You can make this up to 2 weeks in advance too!